tb-pm/idp-software.com/docs/vendors/Affinda/index.md

 # Affinda

-Affinda's powerful AI platform offers a range of IDP solutions, including multilingual OCR, invoice extraction, and resume parsing for a diverse range of file types.
+Affinda's AI platform provides a range of IDP solutions, including multilingual OCR, invoice extraction, and resume parsing for various file types.

 ![]()

 ## Overview

-Affinda is a globally recognized AI company that automates the data extraction process for [more than 100 different types of documents](https://www.affinda.com/use-cases).
+Affinda is an AI technology company that automates the data extraction process for [more than 100 different types of documents](https://www.affinda.com/use-cases).
 Headquartered in Melbourne, Australia, it has a global team working across Asia-Pacific, Europe, and North America to support hundreds of customers with a wide range of needs.

 Today, Affinda leverages over 10 years of IP in document reconstruction, utilizing the latest advancements in AI technology, [natural language processing](https://idp-software.com/capabilities/natural-language-processing/), and deep learning.
-Its agile, API-driven architecture and out-of-the-box solutions give enterprises in dozens of industries the power to cut processing times and reduce overall operational costs.
-The Affinda team also prides itself in continually enhancing its data security standards.
+Its agile, API-driven architecture and built-in capabilities help enterprises in dozens of industries cut processing times and reduce overall operational costs.
+The Affinda team also prides itself on continually enhancing its data security standards.

 ## Key Features